If you ever wondered what launched me into the wider public eye as a spiritual unteacher, wonder no more. This is it.

 You do what you do: just watch, just be alert.
 You are not the watcher, you are the watching, you are the light behind alertness.

 But when you’re watching as conscious awareness instead of unconscious awareness, then what you see will change.
 Look at any human life and you’ll see lots and lots of hopeless, blind patterns, compulsive energy patterns that are just running by themselves, with no one at the wheel, and no good end in sight.
-Once they were successful, now they’re not, yet still they run.
+At one point these patterns were helpful.
+Now they’re not, yet still they run.
 And run and run and run.

 You’ll see a long trail of unskillful living, a long trail of suffering.
 If you’re willing to really look at the patterns, they will start to change.